 - Mistakes in recording of legal documents

 NOTE: Lender’s Title Insurance Policies are often required, but an owner’s policy is not always required.
 Remember you will not be covered under a lender’s policy if anything does come up.

 The key to saving money on closing costs can be found by shopping for title insurance.
 You will be able to start shopping for title insurance as soon as you begin looking for a mortgage.
-With that in mind, The Consumer Report suggests to search for “title insurance save 35%” in order to compare rates, which will lead you to companies such as Entitle Direct Insurance.
+With that in mind, The Consumer Report suggests searching for “title insurance save 35%” in order to compare rates, which will lead you to companies such as Entitle Direct Insurance.

 You will want to let the lender know that you will be looking for your own Title Insurance.
-Before you choose a title insurance company be sure to visit Demotech – a company that provides Financial Stability Ratings.
+Before you choose a title insurance company to be sure to visit Demotech – a company that provides Financial Stability Ratings.
 This helps you pick a financially strong insurance company.
 We don’t want your insurance company to run out of money during the lifetime of your mortgage.

 Shopping for Lenders

 Another way to save money is to utilize Good Faith Estimate forms in order to compare closing cost estimates provided by lenders.
 This is where you can gain some bargaining power.
 You will be able to get estimates on closing costs from multiple lenders and begin to negotiate for better deals.
 Just FYI for tips on negotiating, we recommend Never Split the Difference – an amazing book on negotiating tactics.

 - Lender Fees

 - Loan Structure (specifically the points on your loan)